JAMA October 10, 2017

-Effect of Lung Recruitment and Titrated Positive End-Expiratory Pressure (PEEP) vs Low PEEP on Mortality in Patients With Acute Respiratory Distress Syndrome
+Effect of Lung Recruitment and Titrated Positive End-Expiratory Pressure (PEEP) vs Low PEEP on Mortality in Patients With Acute Respiratory Distress Syndrome: A Randomized Clinical Trial

 Bottom Line

-In patients with moderate-to-severe ARDS, an aggressive 'open lung' strategy involving lung recruitment maneuvers and PEEP titration resulted in higher 28-day all-cause mortality compared to a conventional low-PEEP strategy.
+In patients with moderate to severe ARDS, an aggressive lung recruitment strategy paired with decremental PEEP titration significantly increased 28-day mortality and barotrauma compared to a standard low-PEEP strategy.

 Key Findings